New Zealand Ecological Society Diversity Statement 2018

 The New Zealand Ecological Society aims to promote the study of ecology and the application of ecological knowledge in all its aspects.
 The society also strives to foster an inclusive and supportive culture for students, scientists, professionals and other people interested in ecology.

-We welcome participation by all individuals regardless of age, culture, ethnicity, gender identity or expression, physical or mental difference, politics, race, religion, sex, sexual orientation, socio-economic status, or subculture.
-The society is committed to actively addressing bias against women, Māori, Pacifica, and other under-represented groups.
-We will actively work towards enhancing opportunities for under-represented groups by doing the following things.
+We welcome participation by all individuals regardless of age, culture, ethnicity, gender identity or expression, physical- and neuro-diversity, politics, religion, sexual orientation, socio-economic status, subculture, and other forms of diversity.
+The Society is committed to actively supporting women, Māori, and Pacifica, and other under-represented groups.
+We will actively work towards enhancing opportunities for under-represented groups by doing the following things:

 1. We encourage all members to nominate those from under-represented groups for awards and prizes.

-2. We will ask organisers of our annual conference to consider diversity when inviting speakers and session chairs.
-We aim for at least 40% of panel members to be female and there should also be an ethnic mix on all panels.
+2. We will ask organisers of our conference to consider diversity when inviting speakers and session chairs.
+We will aim for at least 50% of panel members to be female and there should also be an ethnic mix on all panels.

-3. We will develop a code of conduct for conferences.
+4. We will develop a code of conduct for conferences and other events.

-6. We will continue the NZ Journal of Ecology reviewer mentoring scheme.
+7. We will continue the NZES mentoring scheme.

-10. We will review this diversity statement and action plan every three years.
+11. We will review this diversity statement and action plan every five years.